 - 4.7 Members of the Childcare Offer Stakeholder Reference Group were invited to an engagement session on 23 November 2017 to discuss some of the options available to Welsh Government in terms of administering the application and eligibility checking system for childcare funding.
-This session afforded an opportunity to discuss with key stakeholders, including the Children's Commissioner; Care Inspectorate Wales, CWLWM8 and Local Authority representatives, some of the advantages and disadvantages of the four options for implementation outlined in the Regulatory Impact Assessment and the purpose of the proposed Bill.
+This session afforded an opportunity to discuss with key stakeholders, including the Children's Commissioner; Care Inspectorate Wales, CWLWM and Local Authority representatives, some of the advantages and disadvantages of the five options for implementation outlined in the Regulatory Impact Assessment and the purpose of the proposed Bill.
+The Stakeholder Reference Group have received regular updates on the Bill throughout 2018.
 A "lessons learned" session was also held with EILAs on 17 January 2018 which proved useful in understanding some of the challenges and issues associated with the current approach to eligibility checking for childcare funding and alternative ways of achieving this policy objective. - 4.8 Given the technical nature of the Bill and its limited appeal to the wider public, it was not felt appropriate to undertake an open consultation on a draft Bill.
 The policy objectives of the Bill were discussed in some detail with members of the Childcare Offer Stakeholder Reference Group in November 2017 and the "contents" page of the Bill shared with members of the same group in March 2018.
-This provided an opportunity for officials to explain to key interested parties the scope of the Bill, why legislation was necessary and what the Welsh Government was seeking to achieve through the different sections of the Bill. - 4.9 Welsh Government has consulted appropriately with the stakeholders directly affected by the Bill, particularly Her Majesty's Revenue and Customs, Office of the Secretary of State for Wales, Department for Education and the the Treasury.
-HMRC, in particular, as a key partner, have been involved at every stage of the process of developing the Bill and this will continue.
+This provided an opportunity for officials to explain to key interested parties the scope of the Bill, why legislation was necessary and what the Welsh Government was seeking to achieve through the different sections of the Bill. - 4.9 Welsh Government has consulted appropriately with the stakeholders directly affected by the Bill, particularly HMRC, Office of the Secretary of State for Wales, Department for Education and the Treasury.
+HMRC, in particular, as a key partner, has been involved at every stage of the process of developing the Bill and this will continue.
 Full drafts of the Bill have been shared with HMRC, the Wales Office and the Ministry of Justice.
-Amendments have been made to address HMRC requirements, particularly in respect of the nature of the information gateway and provisions for wrongful disclosure of its customer information. - 4.10 There has been specific engagement with the Ministry of Justice on the impact of the Bill on the justice system.
+Amendments have been made to address HMRC requirements, particularly in respect of the nature of the information gateway and provisions for wrongful disclosure of its customer information.
+Government amendments were also tabled during Stage 2 of the Bill in light of feedback from the Department for Work and Pensions with a view to ensuring that the provisions in section 4 of the Bill relating to the provision of "qualifying information" to the Welsh Ministers by third parties were consistent. - 4.10 There has been specific engagement with the Ministry of Justice on the impact of the Bill on the justice system.

-Childcare and Early Years (PACEY Cymru) and Wales Pre-School Providers Association.
+and Early Years (PACEY Cymru) and wales Pre-School Providers Association.

-8 Cwlwm brings together the five leading childcare organisations in Wales to deliver a bilingual integrated service that seeks to ensure the best possible outcomes for children and families across Wales.
-Cwlwm partner organisations are: Mudiad Meithrin; Clybiau Plant Cymru Kids' Club; National Day Nurseries Association Cymru; Professional Association for
+&lt;sup>8 Cwlwm brings together the five leading childcare organisations in Wales to deliver a bilingual integrated service that seeks to ensure the best possible outcomes for children and families across Wales.
+Cwlwm partner organisations are: Mudiad Meithrin; Clybiau Plant Cymru Kids' Club; National Day Nurseries Association Cymru; Professional Association for Childcare and Early Years (PACEY Cymru) and Wales Pre-School Providers Association.